effelam/pokedex-lamonaca/README.md

 Feel free to change Pokemon name at the end of url in order to have other Pokemon info.

 ## Some considerations
-There are some design choices that seem strange with the limited domain of this application but could be useful in a proper production application.
+There are some design choices that I would like to discuss as in such a limited application domain they fail to show the same potential that they could have in a production environment.
 I highlight some of them class by class.

 ### PokeApiRemoteClient.class
 This class is responsible to call PokeApi and return the proper response.
 There are some design choice that I want to discuss.